Ryan Coisson: Building Wealth and Managing Risk

 01:06:42.83 – Ryan Coisson

 Right?
-The fact it was all you had to do was wait and have the mental fortitude to not sell when everybody said you were an idiot and that bitcoin’s dead and all of these sort of things and will that continue to play out I don’t know right? but I do have those buckets and.
-I’m waiting and just continue to wait and I have a plan in place of how I will start to rotate out of that asset class at specific prices because at the end of the day like you know if you have a certain amount of money.
-Like maybe you want to do other things right?
+The fact it was all you had to do was wait and have the mental fortitude to not sell when everybody said you were an idiot and that bitcoin’s dead and all of these sort of things and will that continue to play out I don’t know right? but I do have those buckets and I’m waiting, and just continue to wait and I have a plan in place of how I will start to rotate out of that asset class at specific prices because at the end of the day, like if you have a certain amount of money, like maybe you want to do other things right?
 Maybe you want to do charity work or maybe you want to take your family places or maybe you want to buy a mid-century modern home or whatever it might be to restore something.
 Ah so the investments are there as a tool for me right?
 They’re not just there to go.

 01:07:31.28 – Brian David Crane